 - Chinese websites like Lan Se Da Men or Lan Yu Min Su have a listing of homestays and guesthouses in Chinese.
 You can usually communicate with them via phone or chat apps like Line.
 Enlist some help if you are not fluent in Chinese.

 I highly recommend pre-booking accommodation and arranging your pick up at the Lanyu harbour – I left my booking till quite last minute and nearly didn’t have a place to stay (more on that when we talk about getting around the island).
-Luckily, the local folk pointed me and dropped me off at a lovely guesthouse Rong Shu Xia Backpackers (which translates into Backbackers under the Banyan Tree, and there is literally a huge Banyan Tree here) where I ended up having an amazing time.
+Luckily, the local folk pointed me and dropped me off at a lovely guesthouse Rong Shu Xia Backpackers 榕樹下背包客房 (which translates into Backbackers under the Banyan Tree, and there really is a huge Banyan Tree here) where I ended up having an amazing time.

 They have a website in Chinese here and are on facebook too. and if you don’t mind working, they are happy to barter accommodation for you putting in some working hours at their shop!
 They can get pretty busy during mealtimes as they serve vegetarian food and ice desserts.